idemeum/idemeum-docs-vue.github.io/mfa-overview.md

 idemeum MFA is universal, meaning you can access any company resource with biometrics:

 1. Single Sign-On apps
-2. Password vault
+2. VPN or Wi-Fi
-3. VPN or Wi-Fi
+3. Desktop workstations (Mac or Windows)
-4. Infrastructure
+4. Password vault
-4. Desktop workstations (Mac or Windows)
+5. Infrastructure

 :::